 Disease expression was variable across the study area, but was generally found to be subtle or non-perceptible.
-It appears likely that disease expression has been supressed by the application of phosphite on and around the disease front conducted in March 2012 and January 2013.
+It appears likely that disease expression has been supressed by the periodic application of phosphite on and around the disease front.
 This treatment has meant that many susceptible plants on the disease front, that would otherwise have perished, have survived, greatly reducing the number of ISD's present.